adwmcgrath/salesforce-data-extract/README.md

 # salesforce-data-extract
-execute SOQL using .py script
+Executes SOQL using .py script.
+Originally written to monitor a data integration this is a hacky utility script designed to dump data for easy reporting.

+Dependency: beatbox.